-The course fee in the brochure is the amount payable at enrolment.
+The course fee payments in the brochure is the amount payable at enrolment.
 However, on some courses there may be an additional fee to cover materials or examination fees and you will be advised of these at enrolment.
 You can pay your course fees by cash, cheque, debit or credit card.
 All cheques should be made payable to Birmingham Metropolitan College.
 If your employer is paying your fees you must bring a purchase order when you come to enrol.

 All fees are payable at the point of enrolment.
 If you are unable to provide payment or evidence of benefits or employer sponsorship we will not be able to complete your enrolment.